martalmeida/nmf3d/README.md

 nc.close()
 ```

-The geopotential is a bit more complex as the reference profile must be subtracted.
+For geopotential the reference profile must be subtracted.
 The profile can be obtained following step 1.
 So let us do this first:

 ```python